-This is a logo for a store called 'Yugen' in Kyoto, opening in 2018.
-The store sells authentic made in Japan products that are hand-picked by the owner.
-He recognised a gap between traditional and high-quality Japanese products, made by true artisans, and mass-produced products for tourists looking for stereotypical Japanese souvenirs.
-He dreams of being a bridge that connects artisans and consumers, creating more opportunities for people to experience the authentic crafts of Japan.
-‘Yugen' means subtle and profound.
+Yugen is a beautiful matcha café located in the heart of Kyoto, Japan.
+The store sells authentic Japanese tea and made in Japan products that are carefully selected by the owner.
+He recognised a gap between traditional high-quality Japanese products which are made by true artisans, and mass-produced products that tourists often look for as their stereotypical Japanese souvenirs.
+He aspired to create a platform that connects artisans with consumers, so that more people may encounter true authentic crafts of Japan.
+The name ‘Yugen' means subtle and profound.
 The owner chose this word to convey Japanese craftsmanship; the profound history, refined process, hidden concepts and subtle appearance of inner-beauty.
-We created a logo that has the appearance of a Japanese Kamon (family crest), creating a pattern with the Katakana alphabets of Yu, Ge and N. This is subtly hidden, like its meaning.
-Katakana alphabets have been commonly used worldwide in the recent years, which we felt was perfect for the concept of Yugen; expanding Japanese goodness to the world.
+We created a logo that has the appearance of a Japanese Kamon (family crest), by creating a pattern with the Katakana alphabets of Yu, Ge and N. This is subtly hidden, like its meaning.
+Katakana alphabets have been commonly used worldwide in recent years, which we felt was perfect for the concept of Yugen; expanding Japanese knowledge to the world.
 The red colour in the logo was historically only allowed to be used by the upper-class society in Japan, highlighting the quality of Yugen’s products.